Your Browser Does Not Support JavaScript. Please Update Your Browser and reload page. Have a nice day! The Importance of Post-Weld Heat Treatments

 How Post-Welding Heat Treatments Work

-After welding is complete, post-weld heat treatments, or PWHT, heats the metal using a very controlled process.
+After welding is complete, post-weld heat treatments, or PWHT, heat the metal using a very controlled process.
 The temperature is lowered below the initial transformation point, and the metal then soaks at that temperature for an extended period of time.
 Depending on the chemical properties of the metal, temperatures will range from 595˚C to 775˚C. For each additional inch of thickness, roughly about 15 minutes of additional soaking time will be needed.

 Post-Welding Heat Treatments Yield Dependable Results